CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 On her quest to restore domestic balance in relationships, Rodsky has worked with hundreds of families on mediation, strategy and organization.
 In 2019, she published her first book Fair Play, which offers a new system to split domestic responsibilities and aims to help women reclaim their time and space.

-Recently, she also launched a new card game for couples to play together to help rebalance household chores.
+She also launched a new card game for couples to play together to help rebalance household chores.
 It includes four simple rules and several task cards, which the couples will assign to one person to own completely.
 The goal?
 To free up more time and space for each to pursue their individual interests.

-Here, Eve Rodsky talks to The Bump about how she came up with Fair Play, the launch of her new card deck and how women can take back time to focus on themselves.
+Here, Eve Rodsky talks to The Bump about how she came up with Fair Play, the launch of her card deck and how women can take back time to focus on themselves.

 How did you come up with the idea for Fair Play?